Golden Party Badge

 In the 1930s, Rudolf Hess had explored the possibility of making the Golden Nazi Party Badge the first degree of a multi-degree award of the German Order.
 In Hess' proposal, the Golden Nazi Party Badge would have been the lowest degree, followed by a 2nd class medal, 1st class cross, and then a Knight's Cross neck order.
 Hess's degrees were never instituted, but the later German Order retained the Golden Nazi Party Badge as its centerpiece.

-The public wear of all Nazi Party badges, including the Golden Party Badge, was banned in 1945.
+The public wearing of all Nazi Party badges, including the Golden Party Badge, was banned in 1945.